PromQL API

 1

-• Query the trend of average application delay over the past 10 minutes with a 1m evaluation interval, grouped by service:
+• With a 1m evaluation interval, query the average application latency trend over the past 10 minutes grouped by service:

 avg_over_time(avg(flow_metrics__application__rrt__1m)by(auto_service)[10m:1m])